david-rockwood/fimpad/README.md

 Context boundary tags are the second class of FIMpad tags.
 There are four tags in this class: [[[prefix]]]  [[[suffix]]]  [[[PREFIX]]]  and  [[[SUFFIX]]].

 [[[prefix]]] and [[[PREFIX]]] mark the position in the document where the prefix begins. [[[suffix]]] and [[[SUFFIX]]] mark the position in the document where the suffix ends.
 These tags allow you to narrow the range of what is sent to the model as context when a FIM tag is executed.
 There can be multiple FIM tags and multiple context boundary tags in a document.
 When a FIM tag is executed, the nearest [[[prefix]]] or [[[PREFIX]]] above it applies.
 And the nearest suffix tag below.
 If the nearest context boundary tag is lowercase, it is deleted from the document when it is applied to a FIM generation.
 If it is uppercase it is not deleted.
+Context boundary tags are optional companions to FIM tags.
+A FIM tag can use zero, one, or two boundary tags.

 Below are some examples of uses for context boundary tags.